awsdocs/aws-elemental-mediatailor-user-guide/doc_source/ad-behavior.md

 Generally, the ad flow goes like this:

-1. The player requests a master manifest from AWS Elemental MediaTailor\.
+1. The player requests a master manifest from MediaTailor\.

-1. AWS Elemental MediaTailor requests a VAST \(or VMAP\) response from the ad decision server \(ADS\) and master manifest from the origin server\.
+1. MediaTailor requests a VAST \(or VMAP\) response from the ad decision server \(ADS\) and master manifest from the origin server\.

-1. AWS Elemental MediaTailor stitches ads into the master manifest based on the response from the ADS\.
+1. MediaTailor stitches ads into the master manifest based on the response from the ADS\.

-   The following sections describe the logic that AWS Elemental MediaTailor uses when stitching ads into a manifest\.
+   The following sections describe the logic that MediaTailor uses when stitching ads into a manifest\.

+**Topics**
 + [VOD Content Ad Behavior](ad-behavior-vod.md)
 + [Live Content Ad Behavior](ad-behavior-live.md)
 + [Slate Management](slate-management.md)